Learning Evidence Highlighting for Frozen LLMs: Conclusion

 \section{Conclusion}

 We introduced \HiLight, an evidence-emphasis framework for long-context LLMs that decouples \emph{evidence selection} from \emph{reasoning}.
 A lightweight Actor learns (from task-level reward only) to insert minimal highlight markers into the unaltered input, steering a frozen, black-box Solver without accessing its internals.
 Experiments across recommendation and long-context QA show consistent gains over manual prompting and strong prompt-optimization baselines, with the largest improvements in high-distractor regimes where evidence is sparse.
 Ablations further indicate that \emph{non-destructive} emphasis outperforms hard pruning on reasoning-heavy tasks by preserving connective context.
 Overall, \HiLight improves long-context utilization by surfacing pivotal evidence through input-side control rather than rewriting or compression.
 Our current study focuses on per-query evidence emphasis for a frozen Solver under fixed-context inference.
 Important directions for future work include cache-aware conversational serving across multi-turn interactions, systematic comparisons with rewriting-based query-adaptive methods, and deeper study of when non-destructive emphasis versus deletion-based selection is preferable.
+In future GR2 deployments~\cite{liang2026generative}, the evidence-highlighting mechanism developed in this work can serve as a lightweight preprocessing layer that marks salient user-history spans before generative re-ranking.

 \beginappendix